asyncapi/asyncapi-react/README.md

 The list of props for the AsyncApi React component includes:

-   - **schema: string | AsyncApiInterface**
+   - **schema?: string | AsyncApiInterface**

-     The `schema` property is required and contains AsyncAPI specification.
+     The `schema` property is optional and contains AsyncAPI specification.
 It should be one of the `string` or [`AsyncApiInterface`](./library/src/types.ts#L13) type.
 For more information on what it contains and what it should look like, read [AsyncAPI Specification](https://github.com/asyncapi/asyncapi#asyncapi-specification).

+   - **urlSchema?: FetchingSchemaInterface**

+     The `urlSchema` property is optional and contains url (required field) and requestOptions (optional field) for fetching schema from external resource.

    - **theme?: Partial<ThemeInterface\>**